Efficiency of Analysis of Transitive Relations using Query-Driven, Ground-and-Solve, and Fact-Driven Inference

 \mypar{Ground-and-solve inference} Ground-and-solve inference finds answers to queries by using grounding followed by solving~\cite{kaufmann2016grounding}.
 Grounding instantiates rules, replacing variables in rules with values that contain no variables, yielding a propositional program.
 Solving then finds satisfying answers to the propositional program under stable model semantics, by using try-and-backtrack combinatorial search.

 However, naive grounding and solving can lead to combinatorial explosion and even nontermination.
 Optimized grounding tries to consider only possible combinations of values that can match given or derived facts, not all combinations~\cite{kaufmann2016grounding}.
-Advanced search uses conflict-driven clause learning (CDCL) with back-jumping instead of backtracking, skipping more areas of unfruitful search~\cite{\full{marques1999grasp,}GebKKS12book}.
+Advanced search uses conflict-driven clause learning (CDCL) with back-jumping instead of backtracking, skipping more areas of unfruitful search~\cite{marques1999grasp,GebKKS12book}.

 \mypar{Fact-driven inference} Fact-driven inference performs bottom-up evaluation starting from facts, repeatedly applying rules---inferring new facts from conclusions of rules whose hypotheses match existing facts---until no more new facts can be inferred.
 This is a least fixed-point computation, with a larger set of facts inferred in each iteration using facts from the previous iteration, until a fixed point is reached.